JoernBerkefeld/SFMC-Cookbook/ssjs/README.md

 #### 1.3.1.1. “new” Operator

-Using “new” is common when you define your libraries in class format, however, this simply shows a 500 in SSJS.
-Writing the very same only without “new” works fine though.
+Using “new” is common when you define your libraries in class format, however, depending on how you write it, it can throw a 500-error in SSJS.

+**Not working:**

 ```javascript
 /* fails with 500 */